 As per our checkout page, you chose your shipping method, and you have the choice to have your order shipped insured (recommened) or uninsured.
 We will pack your order well.
 Sometimes humans at shipping companies mishandle packages (we know you've seen the awful videos).
 If you chose to ship your order uninsured, and your package arrives damaged, you're out of luck, you took your chances and lost, don't ask Radical RC to foot the bill.
 That said, if you select a shipping method that includes insurance, and your package arrives damaged,

 Lost?
 Insured, no problem, we can file a claim.
 Uninsured, that's a problem, we cannot file a claim.
 However, we will investigate to make sure as to where your package was shipped, and if we messed up, we'll send another order.
 If you messed up your address, you are welcome to place a corrective order.
 If the lost package shows up, DO NOT OPEN IT!!!!!
 Mark it "REFUSED"; DROP IT BACK IN THE MAIL.
 It will then return to us at no charge to you or Radical RC, and then we can issue a credit for the return providing it is not damaged.

 Almost every battery pack that is returned to us tests perfect when properly charged and properly discharged.
-Please review your handling procedures and notes, then call or email us for pre-approval for the return.
+Please review your handling procedures and notes, then email us in reply to your order confirmation for pre-approval for the return.

 Super Brain 959: